Steamboat has been the hometown of 79 Winter Olympic athletes since 1932, more than any other town in the US.

-At Kirkwood Mountain Resort it’s all about the skiing.
-Seriously great terrain, awesome backcountry, endless powder & an authentic spirit combine to create a ski resort with a difference.
+Kirkwood Mountain Resort has some seriously great terrain, awesome backcountry, endless powder & an authentic spirit which all combine to create a ski resort with a difference.

 Lake Tahoe offers up 15 resorts and some amazing skiing, all set against a backdrop of the stunning blue lake rimmed with snowcapped mountains.